 4WDing on Preston Beach

-If you have a four wheel drive, Preston Beach is a great place to visit.
+If you have a 4WD, Preston Beach is a great place to visit.
 You can drive both north and south, and enjoy endless, clean beach.
 In fact, you can get onto the beach at Tim’s Thicket (when the tide is up) or White Hills, and drive all the way south to Preston, Myalup, Binningup and then exit at Buffalo road.
 It is a great place to do a bit of four wheel driving, but the beach can be reasonably soft at times.

 If you can’t catch fish at Preston, you aren’t trying hard enough.
 During the day herring and whiting (decent sized ones too) are extremely common.
 As the sun sets, tailor, mulloway, big stingrays and even sharks are reasonably common.
 Being such a long beach you can drive as far as you want until you have plenty of space around you, and look for the gutters or ground you prefer.

 Accommodation at Preston Beach